mientjan/react-native-markdown-renderer/README.md

 This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements.

-### Syntax Support Overview

-To give a summary of the supported syntax react-native-markdown-display supports.

- - Tables
- - Heading 1 > 6
- - Horizontal Rules
- - Typographic replacements
- - Emphasis ( **bold**, *italic*, ~~strikethrough~~ )
- - Blockquotes
- - Lists
-    - Ordered
-    57. Unordered
-    2. foo
-    3. bar
- - Code Blocks
- - Syntax highlighting
- - Links
- - Images
- - Plugins for **extra** syntax support, [see plugins](https://www.npmjs.com/browse/keyword/markdown-it-plugin).
-Because this markdown-renderer uses markdown-it as its base it also supports all its plugins and subsequent extra language support.

 ### Install

 #### npm